-Scandensia ciervensis (Evans and Barbadillo 1998) Early Cretaceous~130 mya ~7 cm skull length was orginally considered a sister to living squamates (Iguania + Scleroglossa).
-Here we add the Tritosauria to that list.
-This key basal lepidosaur taxon was derived from a sister to"Renestosaurus" rossi and earlier to Gephyrosaurus.
+Scandensia ciervensis (Evans and Barbadillo 1998) Early Cretaceous~130 mya ~7 cm skull length was orginally considered a sister to living squamates (Iguania + Scleroglossa), which is correct.
+This key basal squamate was derived from a sister to MFSN 19235 and earlier to Homoeosaurus.

-Scandensia was basal to Euposaurus at the base of the Iguania, Liushusaurus at the base of the Scleroglossa and Homoeosaurus at the base of the Tritosauria.
-Basal squamates were only half the size of basal tritosaurs, which may be a factor in the early success and radiation of tritosaurs.
+Scandensia was basal to Euposaurus at the base of the Iguania, and Liushusaurus at the base of the Scleroglossa.
+These nasal squamates were only half the size of MFSN 19235, which may be a factor in the early success and radiation of lizards.

-Overall much smaller than and distinct from "Renestosarus", the skull of Scandensia had a larger orbit and shorter postorbital region.
+Overall much smaller than and distinct from MFSN 19235, the skull of Scandensia had a larger orbit and shorter postorbital region.
 The scapulocoracoid is fused.
 The limbs and extremities are more gracile.
 The ventral pelvis is deeper.
 Tendril-like digits with trenchant claws mark Scandensia as an arboreal climber.

 Evans and Barbadillo marked Scandensia as "unusual" because they wanted to fit it into the existing framework of squamates.
 Unfortunately it doesn't quite fit!
 Conrad (2008) listed Scandensia as one of the 'squamates' in his study that didn't fit into the natural order.